boozallen/aissemble/README.md

 The following steps will build aiSSEMBLE. *You must follow the configuration guidance above first*.
 1. To get started, pull the latest code for the aiSSEMBLE repo from git.
 2. Ensure Rancher Desktop is running.
-3. Build the project locally using the `mvn clean install` command.
+3. Build the project locally using the `./mvnw clean install` command.
     * A successful build will have an output similar to the below.
     ```
             [INFO] ------------------------------------------------------------------------